DrewCarlson/native-file-io/README.md

 file.delete()
 ```

-Note for JVM targets, `ktfsio.File` is a typealias for `java.io.File`.
+Note for JVM targets, `ktfio.File` is a typealias for `java.io.File`.

 ## Download